 I still have that flag I looked so hard for on 9/11.
 I stopped flying it years ago as it shows some wear – a few small holes and a couple of stains.
-As a Boy Scout I was taught to respect a flag and that you shouldn’t fly damaged ones so I had purchased a sturdier nylon replacement that I fly year round.
-My 9/11 flag has been tucked away in my garage for awhile and I haven’t really known what to do with it.
+As a Boy Scout, I was taught to respect a flag and that you shouldn’t fly damaged ones so I had purchased a sturdier nylon replacement that I fly year-round.
+My 9/11 flag has been tucked away in my garage for a while and I haven’t really known what to do with it.

 I dug out the flag and asked the boys to help me with a project.
 They are always eager to help when tools are involved.
-A hammer, a couple of nails and small ladder was all I would need for today’s project.
+A hammer, a couple of nails and a small ladder were all I would need for today’s project.
 As I climbed the ladder and put the first nail in I told the boys the story of my 9/11 flag.
 It was a little cathartic.

 The flag was now flying again.
 It looks good on the side of our house.
 I think I’ll fly it again next year, and the year after that.
 I hope that anyone who sees it will forgive me for flying a flag with some holes in it.
 If they knew the story I bet they would.